jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Left and Right can't help upgrade our society.
 But they also don't operate our businesses, bureaucracies, and daily lives.

 Upon reflection, it's no surprise our businesses and bureaucracies didn't have a plan for this COVID-19 outbreak.
 Because we don't have procedures for any disaster.
-Because our way of life is controlled by a select group of people looking to protect their high-paying positions.
+Because like our politics is steerd by people devoted to keeping Industrial Age technology like television and newspapers alive, our economics is controlled by a select group of people looking to protect their high-paying Industrial Age jobs; or better to say positions.

 I was an insurance claims adjuster for eight years.
 The person with the checkbook you talk to after horrible events like car accidents and house fires.
 Despite promoting a low-risk lifestyle, the insurance industry still didn't prepare for disasters.
 One example, we adjusters were forced to drive into an office during heat-waves, blizzards, and ice-storms.